-The georeferenced raster (Raster
+The georeferenced raster (Raster)#

-Below, a summary of the Raster
+Below, a summary of the Raster object and its methods.

 Object definition and attributes#

-contains four main attributes:
+A Raster contains four main attributes:

 a